hashicorp/raft-wal/README.md

 For a sealed segment we can discover the index frame location from the metadata and then perform a read at the right location in the file to lookup the record's offset.
-Implementations may choose to cache or memory map the index array but we will initially just read the specific entry we need each time and assume the OS page cache will make that fast for frequently accessed index areas or in-order traversals.
+Implementations may choose to cache or memory-map the index array but we will initially just read the specific entry we need each time and assume the OS page cache will make that fast for frequently accessed index areas or in-order traversals.
 We don't have to read the whole index, just the 4 byte entry we care